gary-jipp/react-auth-firebase/README.md

 ## Instructions

 - create an app in your Firebase console
-- copy the .env file to .env.development and fill in the items from the firebase console
+- copy the .env file to .env.local and fill in the config from your firebase console
 - `npm i`
 - `npm start`